Employee Health: Federal

 Author: Lourdes Fernández

-- HR should have a program to help manage everyday health concerns in the workplace.
-See Managing Day to Day Health Concerns.
+- HR should have a program to help manage everyday health concerns in the workplace, such as basic first aid, hygiene and allergies.
+See Everyday Health Concerns.

-- HR needs to have an immediate plan of action if an employee dies while at work.
+- An employer needs to have an immediate plan of action if an employee dies while at work.
 See Managing an At-Work Fatality.

 The following states have additional requirements for this topic under applicable state law.